-Some define the climate of a region in terms of its average weather over a number of years; i.e., the mean values of temperature, cloudiness, rainfall and so forth.
+Some define the climate of a region in terms of its average weather over a large number of years; i.e., the mean values of temperature, cloudiness, rainfall and so forth.
 This notion of climate is not adequate because the variability of weather is another essential aspect of the climate of a region.
 For example, Texas is noted for the variability of its weather.

 The definition above could be extended to include not only mean values but also measures of variation such as ranges, extreme values and variances.
 However, what is being touched upon is that it is the probability distributions that define the climate of a region.
 These probability distributions of course depend upon the season and could be subject to other cycles and trends.
 They could also be subject to change due to exogenous circumstances such as volcanic eruptions.

 Another name for probability distributions is statistical distributions.
 This name better suits weather phenomena.
 The interesting question is whether these statistical distributions of weather are completely general or whether they necessarily belong to a family of probability distributions and hence are describable by a limited set of parameters.
 Many but not all variables in nature have a so-called normal or bell-shaped distribution.
 Such distributions are completely specified by two parameters, the mean and variance.
 There is a central limit theorem which says that variables which are the sum of a large number of independent random variables will tend to have a normal distribution.